There are at least two possible uses for the Smart Cover trade:

-Repurchase coins after a profitable sale.
-You have a long trade in positive, but think that there would be a short time price bounce and drop.
-Or want to sell your coins, and then buy it lower.
-Set an order to sell coins near the bounce point, then plan a repurchase.
+You can also repurchase coins after a profitable sale.
+Say you have a long trade in the positive but think that there would be a short-time price bounce and drop.
+Set an order to sell the tokens near the bounce point, then plan a repurchase to occur later.

 Sell ETH at $245;

-Stop Loss at $250 for the case if the price rises without a drop to $220 levels.
+Stop Loss is set at $250 just in case the price rises without reaching the $220 level.

-How he sets a sell condition, place a limit order to sell ETH at $245.
+John set a sell condition by placing a limit order to sell ETH at $245:

-Here is the Take Profit, buy ETH at market rate when the price reaches $220.
+Here is their Take Profit, buy ETH at the market rate when the price reaches $220:

-And the Stop Loss, buy ETH at market rate when the price reaches $250.
+And finally, their Stop Loss.
+Buy ETH at the market rate when the price reaches $250.

-Sell coins at $250 using a limit order.
+Sell ETH at $250 using a limit order.

-Rebuy coins lower at $230 using Take Profit market order.
+Repurchase coins at a lower price ($230) using the Take Profit market order.

-And the Take Profit, buy ETH at market rate when the price reaches $220.
+Here is the Take Profit, buy ETH at the market rate when the price reaches $230.

-There is no Stop Loss for the trade.
+There is no Stop Loss for this trade.

 Trailing features in Smart Cover trade

-All trailing features from Smart Trade are available in Smart Cover trades.
+All our trailing features from Smart Trade are available in the Smart Cover section.